GemHunt/movidius-on-rpi/build.md

 * Change the local to “Chicago”
 * Changed the keyboard to US  (Must!)
 * Change the root password
-* mkdir workspace (Required to because the example programs are hardcoded to use this dir)
+* mkdir workspace (Required to because some of the example programs are hardcoded to use this dir)
 * cd workspace

 **I followed 12/6/2017 Release:**